Donce530/ASCII-art-by-evolutionary-algorithms/README.md

 ### Results

-On the left you can see the source image, and on the right - ASCII result of our algorithm.
+Below are the ASCII results of our algorithm.
 More results and some gif visualsations can be found under the **./results** directory

 ![Result](results/hall_1000_25000/result.jpeg)
 ![Result](results/smile_2000_2000_(denoising_no_spaces)/result.jpeg)